m-miyawaki/quickpicksnippets/README.md

 # QuickPckSnippets README
-Insert your own snippets from the QuickPick list
+Insert your own snippets from the QuickPick list.

 ## Screen Shot